francescopinotti92/Competition-Cooperation/README.md

 [Interplay between competitive and cooperative interactions in a three-player pathogen system](https://arxiv.org/abs/1912.07289)

-F. Pinotti, F. Ghanbarnejad, P. Höevel, C. Poletto.
+F. Pinotti, F. Ghanbarnejad, P. Hövel, C. Poletto.

 **When you use this code, please cite the above reference**